baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 Problem #2: Once I did establish a connection, I then needed to authenticate Inspec with the VM.
 Inspec could natively connect over SSH, so creating and establishing a SSH key to login with was the obvious choice.
 However, Packer again didn't provide a convenient way of doing this so I need to establish that key myself and set a few manual things to make that work.

-# Solving Problem 1: Getting the IP of the Packer build in GCP
+# Solving Problem 1: Getting the IP of the Packer VM in GCP

 This sounds easy enough but is surprising difficult: how do I get the IP of the currently running VM that Packer is communicating with?
 One approach might ping some remote web site that tell you your public IP, but that seems ridiculous to introduce another layer outside of your control.
 My search stumbled upon a number of examples of how to do this on AWS but very little on GCP.
-However, that did give me an idea of what todo.
+However, people using AWS did give me an idea of what todo, or at the very least what to search for.

 What people use on AWS often is called the Metadata server.
 The Metadata server is a service for every VM running on [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) (and [GCP](https://cloud.google.com/compute/docs/storing-retrieving-metadata)) that can tell you about the instance you are running on.
 This was the thing I needed, I found the [documentation for GCP](https://cloud.google.com/compute/docs/storing-retrieving-metadata) and sure enough, it had information on all of the exposed IP addresses.
-The particular address I needed was located at this URL: http://metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/access-configs/0/external-ip.
+The particular address I needed was located at this URL: `http://metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/access-configs/0/external-ip`.
 And whats even better was that this was generic across instances so I didn't have to do some fancy logic depending on the box.

-Now that I have the IP address, how would I exactly retrieve that information from the command line.
+Now that I have the HTTP address of where I can get the external IP address, how would I exactly retrieve that information from the command line.
 Thankfully, curl was already installed so I crafted this command:

 ```
 curl  -H \"Metadata-Flavor: Google\" metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/access-configs/0/external-ip